eskay993/gamefiles/silent-hill-3/README.md

 7. Click `Continue` and wait for the various files to download.
 8. Select your resolution when prompted and click `Continue`.
 9. Click `Browse` and point to the directory of the game's setup files that you extracted in Step 2.
 10. Let the installer do it's thing.
-It appear t hang for a bit... just leave it to finish.
+It may appear to hang for a bit... just leave it to finish.
 11. Done!
 Run the game and enjoy!
 > Note: Controller must be on before running the game for it to be recognised.